jasoncolburne/verifiable-storage-go/README.md

 Ideas here were derived from KERI's KELs.

+## Getting Started

 To start, look in `pkg/repository/repository_test.go`.

 This provides an interface for versioned, verifiable, optionally signed model repositories with minimal setup.

 Data is never deleted, as this is designed to support a decentralized deployment and if you release data into the wild, it can never be undone - you can at most append to it.
+There are no deletes or updates in this api.

 The notion of a `prefix` is one where the first id in the chain of record versions represents the entire chain.
 This prefix is embedded in each record and does not change.